Efficient Path Generation with Curvature Guarantees by Mollification: Numerical validations and real experiments

 \section{Numerical validations and real experiments}

-To demonstrate the effectiveness of our path generation approach, we present both numerical and experimental results for path following of a mollified path by a unicycle vehicle.
+To demonstrate the effectiveness of our path generation approach, we first show a comparison between the path generated by different spline methods and the one by mollification.
+We also present both numerical and experimental results for path following of a mollified path by a unicycle vehicle.
 Specifically, we employ the Singularity-Free Guiding Vector Fields (SF-GVF) path following algorithm \cite{WeijiaGVF, weijiaarticlegvf}.
 In brief, SF-GVF takes a parametric path $f\in C^2(\R,\R^n)$ as input and constructs a vector field $\chi \in C^2(\R^n,\R^n)$ whose flow traces the mollified path.